Self-care

 • What will help me stop feeling uncomfortable?

-When you’re unaware of your emotions, you may engage in behaviors that hurt your emotional well-being.
-But, when you pay more attention to your emotions, you begin to learn which situations, people, or thoughts affect your emotions – positive or negative.
+You may engage in behaviors that hurt your emotional well-being when you are unaware of your emotions.
+But, when you pay more attention to your emotions, you learn which situations, people, or thoughts affect your emotions – positive or negative.
 You can use your emotional awareness to take action and help you have more enjoyable emotional experiences.

 2. Engage in mindful acceptance

 Mindfulness includes emotional awareness and it also includes self-acceptance.
-Self-acceptance is when you experience emotions without judging and accept them as part of who you are.
-Self-acceptance helps prevent the secondary negative emotions.
-Here’s an example: when you feel guilty about feeling angry, guilt is a secondary emotion.
+Self-acceptance is when you experience emotions without judging and accept them as part of yourself.
+Self-acceptance helps prevent secondary negative emotions.
+Here’s an example: guilt is a secondary emotion when you feel guilty about feeling angry.
 Acceptance of all emotions (positive or negative) helps prevent adding extra negative emotions into the mix.
 When you practice non-judgmental self-acceptance, you let your emotions come and go without labeling them as good or bad.
-You allow yourself to be present and emotions to flow which enhances emotional well-being.
-One way to develop this skill is practicing mindfulness meditation.
+You allow yourself to be present and emotions flow, enhancing emotional well-being.
+One way to develop this skill is by practicing mindfulness meditation.

 3. Shift your focus

-Shifting your focus or re-directing your attention from uncomfortable feelings you’re currently experiencing to the wider impact or “big picture” can help.
-If your focus is on a disappointing situation, you might shift your attention to focus on the other things in life that are going well.
-Most of us have a mix of things we feel good about as well as things we want less of in our lives.
-Looking at the big picture is easier said than done, but research shows that training ourselves to focus on neutral events or situations instead of threatening events can reduce anxiety (Amir et al., 2009).
-Reducing anxiety is a key factor in emotional well-being.
+Shifting your focus or re-directing your attention from uncomfortable feelings you’re currently experiencing to the broader impact or “big picture” can help.
+If you focus on a disappointing situation, you might shift your attention to the other things that are going well in life.
+Most of us have many things we feel good about and want less of.
+Looking at the big picture is easier said than done, but research shows that training ourselves to focus on neutral events or situations instead of threatening events can reduce anxiety.
+Reducing anxiety is a critical factor in emotional well-being.

 4. Reframe your experience